cooperwalbrun/terraform-manager/README.md

 ## Configuration

 All that needs to be configured in order to use this module is a token or credentials file for interacting with the Terraform API.
-There are several ways to do this; the primary methods are described below.
+There are several ways to do this and they are described below.

 The order of precedence for these approaches is as follows:
 1. Environment Variable Storing the Token
 2. Terraform CLI Configuration
 3. Environment Variable Storing the Credentials File Location
+4. (Python only) Pass a token to the constructor of the `Terraform` class (see Usage below)

 For options 2 and 3, there is corresponding [documentation from HashiCorp](https://www.terraform.io/docs/commands/cli-config.html).